The 10 most outrageous Oscar moments you've forgotten about

 While Oscars viewers will ostensibly tune in Feb.
-26 to see what films win Best Picture and other coveted honors, it's the unexpected moments that will really get social media buzzing.
+9 to see what films win best picture and other coveted honors, it's the unexpected moments that will really get social media buzzing.
 In 2014, host Ellen DeGeneres set a new record for retweets with her epic selfie.
 And the past several years have also seen Angelina Jolie’s leg spark a meme and Jennifer Lawrence’s trip up the stairs turn into the perfect GIF.

 But of course, the decades before Twitter, Facebook and Instagram featured plenty of Oscar surprises too — we just don't have the mountains of internet evidence to memorialize them.
 Here are some of the moments that would have gone viral, had social media existed at the time.